 You can read more about consistency here.

-Is your agency ready for 2018?
+Is your agency ready for the year ahead?
 More competition from more places means more trouble for agency new business.
 Doing the same things over and over again will result in diminishing returns.
-2018 has to be your year to turn the table on the competition by being more committed, focused, and differentiated than the other 69,002.
+This year has to be your year to turn the table on the competition by being more committed, focused, and differentiated than the other 69,002.
 It’s not impossible to change course.
 If your best client came to you saying their sales were declining, you would rally the troops and come up with a new plan to get them growing.
 Why not make your agency your best client and put your expertise to work for you?
-You’ll look back on 2018 as the year that changed everything.
+You’ll look back on this year as the year that changed everything.

 Happy New Year!